Blog hero image

 • Purchase protection up to CHF 15,000 per year

+The 1.5% cashback on all spending partly offsets the fee.
 For international use, Cornèrcard charges a moderate 1.2% foreign currency fee.
 Cash withdrawals cost 4% (min.
-CHF 10), which applies in Switzerland and abroad (plus 1.2% admin fee there).
-Those who frequently withdraw cash or make very large transactions in foreign currency are better off with cheaper cards.
+CHF 10) in Switzerland and abroad (plus a 1.2% admin fee abroad).
+Heavy cash users or large foreign-currency transactions are still better off elsewhere.

 Security